znsio/specmatic-documentation/index.md

 ---
 ### Context

-In a complex, interdependent eco-system, where each system’s components are evolving rapidly, we want to make the dependencies between these components explicit in the form of contracts.
-By doing so, [Contract Testing](/contract_testing.html) helps us get instantaneous feedback when we make changes to avoid accidental breakage.
+In a complex, interdependent eco-system, where each service is evolving rapidly, we want to make the dependencies between them explicit in the form of executable contracts.
+By doing so, [Contract Testing](/contract_testing.html) allows teams to get instantaneous feedback while making changes to avoid accidental breakage.

-With this ability, we can now deploy, at will, any system’s component at any time without having to completely depend on expensive integration tests.
+With this ability, we can now deploy, at will, any service at any time without having to depend on expensive and fragile integration tests.

 ### What is Qontract
 Qontract is a [contract driven development tool](/faqs.html#what-is-contract-first) that allows us to turn our contracts into executable specification.